fduarte42/aurum/docs/contributing.md

 - [ ] Version bumped
 - [ ] Git tag created

+## 📄 License

+By contributing to Aurum ORM, you agree that your contributions will be licensed under the [MIT License](../LICENSE), the same license that covers the project.

 Thank you for contributing to Aurum ORM!
 Your contributions help make this project better for everyone.